-• Functions
+1 Functions

-A general summary of functions of specific seal components is presented.
-Each seal component must function within a natural setting, so design considerations embrace naturally occurring characteristics of the surrounding rock.
+2 A general summary of functions of specific seal components is presented.
+Each seal component

+- 3 must function within a natural setting, so design considerations embrace naturally occurring - 4 characteristics of the surrounding rock.

-• Material Characteristics
+5 Material Characteristics

-Constitution of the seal material is described and key physical, chemical, mechanical, hydrological, and thermal features are discussed.
+6 Constitution of the seal material is described and key physical, chemical, mechanical,

+7 hydrological, and thermal features are discussed.

-• Construction
+8 Construction

-A brief mention is made regarding construction, which is more thoroughly treated in Appendix B of the Compliance Submittal Design Report.
+A brief mention is made regarding construction, which is more thoroughly treated in Appendix B of the Compliance Submittal Design Report (Permit Attachment G2, Appendix B).
 Construction, as discussed in this section, is primarily concerned with proper placement of materials.
-A viable construction procedure that will attain placement specifications is identified, but such a specification does not preclude other potential methods from use when the seal system is eventually constructed.
+A viable construction procedure that will attain placement specifications is identified, but such a

+13 specification does not preclude other potential methods from use when the seal system is

+14 eventually constructed.

-• Performance Requirements
+15 Performance Requirements

-Regulations to which the WIPP must comply do not provide quantitative specifications applicable to seal design.
-Performance of the WIPP repository is judged against potential releases of hazardous constituents at the regulatory boundary, which is a probabilistic calculation.
-To this end, probability distribution functions for permeabilities (referred to as PDFs) of each material have been derived for performance assessment of the WIPP system and are included within this subsection on performance requirements.
+Regulations to which the WIPP must comply do not provide quantitative specifications 16 applicable to seal design.
+Performance of the WIPP repository is judged against performance 17 standards for miscellaneous units specified in 20.4.1.500 NMAC (incorporating 40 CFR 18 §264.601) for releases of hazardous constituents at the point of compliance defined in Permit 19 Part 5.
+Performance is also judged against potential releases of radionuclides at the regulatory 20 boundary, which is a probabilistic calculation.
+To this end, probability distribution functions for 21 permeabilities (referred to as PDFs) of each material have been derived for performance 22 assessment of the WIPP system and are included within this subsection on performance 23 requirements.
+24

-• Verification Methods
+25 Verification Methods

-It must be assured that seal materials placed in the shaft meet specifications.
+26 It must be assured that seal materials placed in the shaft meet specifications.
 Both design and selection of materials reflect this principal concern.
-Assurance is provided by quality control procedures, quality assurance protocol, real-time testing, demonstrations of technology before construction, and personnel training.
-Materials and construction procedures are kept relatively simple, which creates robustness within the overall system.
-In addition, elements of the seal system often are extensive in length, and construction will require years to complete.
-If atypical placement of materials is detected, corrections can be implemented without impacting performance.
-These specifications limit in situ testing of seal material as it is constructed although, if it is later determined to be desirable, certain in situ tests can be amended in construction specifications.
-Invasive testing has the potential to compromise the material, add cost, and create logistic and safety problems.
-Conventional specifications are made for property testing and quality control.
+Assurance is provided by quality control 27 procedures, guality assurance protocol, real-time testing, demonstrations of technology before 28 construction, and personnel training.
+Materials and construction procedures are kept relatively 29 simple, which creates robustness within the overall system.
+In addition, elements of the seal 30 system often are extensive in length, and construction will require years to complete.
+If atypical 31 placement of materials is detected, corrections can be implemented without impacting 32 performance.
+These specifications limit in situ testing of seal material as it is constructed 33 although, if it is later determined to be desirable, certain in situ tests can be amended in 34 construction specifications.
+Invasive testing has the potential to compromise the material, add 35 cost, and create logistic and safety problems.
+Conventional specifications are made for property 36 testing and quality control.
+37

-• References
+1 References